 Recombination of top-level iterates is used often, for example in accelerating multigrid for nonsingular linear systems using CG or GMRES processes on the top level.
 (One can equivalently say that, in this case, multigrid is used as a preconditioner for CG or GMRES.)
 In the case of CG or GMRES acceleration of stationary multigrid cycles, excellent convergence properties are often obtained because the approximation spaces are nested.
-For nonstationary cycles (our RAMA cycles are nonstationary), this nesting cannot be taken advantage of, but generalized acceleration methods like flexible CG and GMRES can still provide significant speedup in this case.
-An approach like this was, for example, used in top-level acceleration of nonlinear multigrid [27] and in top-level acceleration of K cycles [19, 20].
+For non-stationary cycles (our RAMA cycles are non-stationary), this nesting cannot be taken advantage of, but generalized acceleration methods like flexible CG and GMRES can still provide significant speedup in this case.
+An approach like this was, for example, used in top-level acceleration of nonlinear multigrid [27], and in top-level acceleration of K cycles [19, 20].

-Similarly, we employ top-level acceleration in this paper: a top-level iterate resulting from a RAMA cycle (top-level white box in Figure 2.1) can be combined with top-level iterates obtained by previous RAMA cycles using our constrained minimization approach (3.3) to produce an improved approximation at the top level (top-level gray diamond in Figure 2.1).
-On the top level, we can combine more than two iterates: we use a windowed approach in which we take an optimal linear combination of k previous iterates (except in the initial phase of the process, where we use fewer than k previous iterates until k RAMA cycles have been executed).
-The optimization problem for the case of window size k is still given by (3.3), with \mathbf{z} now a k-dimensional vector and the columns of \hat{X} now containing the iterates resulting from the k previous

-RAMA cycles.
-Note that the columns of \hat{X} do not contain the optimally top-level accelerated linear combinations of RAMA cycle results from previous steps but rather the results of the previous RAMA cycles themselves.
-This gives columns of \hat{X} that are more linearly independent, and it saves work since most of the products $\langle A\mathbf{x}i, A\mathbf{x}j \rangle$ that were used to calculate the current optimal linear combination can be reused in the next optimization step.
+Similarly, we employ top-level acceleration in this paper: a top-level iterate resulting from a RAMA cycle (top-level white box in Fig. 2.1) can be combined with top-level iterates obtained by previous RAMA cycles using our constrained minimization approach (3.3) to produce an improved approximation at the top level (top-level gray diamond in Fig. 2.1).
+On the top level, we can combine more than two iterates: we use a windowed approach in which we take an optimal linear combination of kprevious iterates (except in the initial phase of the process, where we use less than kprevious iterates until k RAMA cycles have been executed).
+The optimization problem for the case of window size k is still given by (3.3), with z now a k-dimensional vector and the columns of $\hat{X}$ now containing the iterates resulting from the k previous RAMA cycles.
+Note that the columns of X do not contain the optimally top-level accelerated linear combinations of RAMA cycle results from previous steps, but rather the results of the previous RAMA cycles themselves.
+This gives columns of X that are more linearly independent, and it saves work since most of the products $\langle A\mathbf{x}i, A\mathbf{x}i \rangle$ that were used to calculate the current optimal linear combination can be reused in the next optimization step.

-Numerical experiments have shown that top-level window size k=3 is a good choice for the test problems discussed in the next section, so our numerical results all employ k=3.
+Numerical experiments have shown that top-level window size k = 3 is a good choice for the test problems discussed in the next section, so our numerical results all employ k = 3.
 Note that larger values of k typically do not further improve convergence.
 This is most likely due to the lack of nested spaces for our nonstationary algorithm.
-The n inequality constraints of problem (3.3) can be reduced only as described above for the k=2 case (for window size $k\geq 3$, there is the possibility of all n inequality constraints being relevant), so for $k\neq 2$ we use a general solver for the quadratic programming problem.
-For our numerical results, we use the active set method that is provided by the quadprog function of MATLAB [29].
+The n inequality constraints of problem (3.3) can only be reduced as described above for the k = 2 case (for window size $k \ge 3$ , there is the possibility of all n inequality constraints being relevant), so for $k \ne 2$ we use a general solver for the quadratic programming problem.
+For our numerical results, we use the active set method that Matlab's quadprog function provides [29].
 While there is no known theoretical complexity bound proven for this algorithm, we have performed tests indicating that the execution time complexity is O(n).
-As above, to preclude problems with zero components in the iterates, we replace the inequality constraint in problem (3.3) by $\hat{X} \mathbf{z} \geq \delta \min(\hat{X})$, with $\delta = 0.1$.
+As above, to preclude problems with zero components in the iterates, we replace the inequality constraint in problem (3.3) by $\hat{X} \mathbf{z} \ge \delta \min(\hat{X})$ , with $\delta = 0.1$ .
 This also takes care of small negative components that may occur in numerical solutions of problem (3.3) due to rounding.